THEOplayer/flutter-theolive-sdk/doc/creating-minimal-app.md

 ```

-By using the `flutter run ios` command, you can try out your applicaiton on an iOS device.
+By using the `flutter run ios` command, you can try out your application on an iOS device.

 ### Demo project